scoresvideos

-Muscle fibers come in three main types: (Type I) and (Type IIa and IIx).
+Muscle fibers come in three main types: slow-twitch (Type I) and fast-twitch (Type IIa and IIx).
 Each type has unique properties that affect strength, speed, and endurance.
 Understanding these differences is key to grasping how our muscles work and adapt.

 Knowing about muscle fiber types helps explain why some people excel at sprinting while others shine in marathons.
 It's not just about training; genetics play a big role too.
 This knowledge is crucial for athletes and coaches in tailoring workouts and setting realistic goals.